tobbik/lua-t/docs/Net.Address.rst

 lua-t provides a special Class that can create object instances which represent network addresses.
-On the C-side of the library this userdata is straight mapped to ``struct sockaddr_storage`` instances.
-Each of them have essentially three types of information:
+On the C-side of the library this userdata is straight mapped to ``struct sockaddr_storage`` instances which are reasonably portable.
+There are essentially three types of information
+available:

  - Family (AF_INET, AF_INET6, AF_UNIX)
  - Ip (127.0.0.1, ::1, /tmp/mySock)